Animal & Nature Program

 Children learn to adapt their attitude to the demands of school and effectively and successfully function in an academic setting.
 Green Care is particularly effective for students who face challenges cooperating with school peers and following directions from staff.

-Students apply academic concepts learned in the classroom to work in the garden and with animals as students measure garden beds, experiment with the effect of light on plant growth, measure feed and weigh the animals.
+Students apply academic concepts learned in the classroom to work with animals and make sense of their environment.
+Students measure garden beds, experiment with the effect of light on plant growth, and participate in animal care.

-Students hone fine motor coordination as they carefully spread seeds across a flat of soil, work with pressed flowers, and handle and groom animals.
-Garden and animal work also strengthen gross motor skills and provide a productive release for energetic students who have trouble sitting still.
+Students hone fine motor coordination as they carefully spread seeds across a flat of soil, hike through the Model Forest, and handle and groom animals.
+Green Care also strengthens gross motor skills and provides a productive release for energetic students who have trouble sitting still.

-Garden activities and work with farm animals stimulate the senses, provide a quiet refuge for contemplation and internal renewal, and enhance feelings of self-worth.
+Nature-based activities stimulate the senses, provide a quiet refuge for contemplation and internal renewal, and enhance feelings of self-worth.